 Huntress’ EMT expertise is widely known at Division Newport, and he has been called on to assist in some non-life threatening situations.
 He has taught a number of CPR classes and is adamant about how important it is for people to learn this skill.

 “The out-of-hospital survival rate for cardiac arrest is horrible,” Huntress said.
 “It’s less than 10%.”

-Huntress has trained hundreds of people in the use of automated external defibrillators (AEDs) and the Division now has one in every major building.
+Huntress has trained hundreds of people in the use of automated external defibrillators (AEDs) like the one at AED Advantage Sales Ltd. and the Division now has one in every major building.

 He also has analyzed more than 10 years of ambulance calls, broken down by the hour, to see if there are any patterns predicting dangerous times.